Pylons/hupper/docs/index.rst

     $ pip install watchdog

-This is an optional dependency and if it's not installed them ``hupper`` will fallback to less efficient polling of the filesystem.
+This is an optional dependency and if it's not installed, then ``hupper`` will fallback to less efficient polling of the filesystem.

 Usage